Updated: 31st March 2020

 The amount of time that visitors spend on your blog also plays a role in your ranking, because it tells Google that your blog is useful to your readers.

-You can use GetResponse, or, my personal favourite, Convertkit, to capture and follow up with your subscribers.
+You can choose from a number of email marketing tools to capture and follow up with your subscribers.
 These services can be set up to send an automatic update to your subscribers every time you post on your blog.

 Signup for my Free Email Marketing For Beginners Course and learn everything you need to know about creating and running a successful email marketing campaign.